ValveSoftware/Proton/README.md

         ./setup_chroot.sh --beta --amd64
         schroot --chroot steamrt_scout_beta_amd64

-And then repeat all of the commands to install gcc and Wine depenedencies again.
+And then repeat all of the commands to install gcc and Wine dependencies again.

 Finally, change your directory back to proton, and run: